MediMindeRx/MediMindeRx-Mobile/README.md

 [Ben McClung](https://github.com/AurumValian) <br/>

 ## Abstract
 Never forget your medical supplies again!
-This mobile app serves to track reminders for medical supplies and notify the user at a given time.
+This mobile app serves to track reminders for medical supplies and notify the user at a given time or when leaving a location.

 ## Set up
 Follow the steps below to get this project up and running on your local environment: